paulosabayomi/ThreadsPipe-py/README.md

 print("token", token)
 ```

-To get a list of all `scope`s that can be passed to the `get_auth_token` method, get it from the `ThreadsPipe.__threads_auth_scope__.keys()` or `api.__threads_auth_scope__.keys()` this will list out all the possible values of scopes that you pass to the `scope` parameter.
+To get a list of all `scope`s that can be passed to the `get_auth_token` method, get it from the `ThreadsPipe.__threads_auth_scope__.keys()` or `api.__threads_auth_scope__.keys()` this will list out all of the possible values of scopes that you can pass to the `scope` parameter.

 This will open the Threads authorization window/web page and the user will be asked to grant your app access (might also be required to sign in if not signed in), then the user will be redirected to your redirect_uri after granting or rejecting the permission, if the user grants your app the permission then the authorization code will be in the redirect uri as mentioned above.

-Then after getting the authorization code, it's time to swap it for both short and long lived access tokens, the short lived access token is only valid for 1 hour and the long lived access token for 60 days.
+Then after getting the authorization code, it's time to swap it for both short and long lived access tokens, don't worry ThreadsPipe will generate both for you at once, the short lived access token is only valid for 1 hour and the long lived access token for 60 days.
 To get both tokens:

 ```py
 tokens = api.get_access_tokens(